What is Melatonin and what is it used for?

 Melatonin is considered to generally be safe, but there are possible side effects and negative interactions with certain types of medications.
 It is always important to consult with an experienced healthcare professional before taking melatonin or any other form of supplement.

 The Southern California Center for Anti-Aging focuses on the practice of advanced, preventive and regenerative medicine.
 We strongly believe correcting imbalances and deficiencies in nutrition, along with improving fitness and balancing and restoring hormones with Bioidentical Hormone Replacement Therapy, can help with creating the foundation for a healthier and happier life.
-To learn more about our holistic approach or if you have questions about any of our services, take advantage of our Free Consultation by clicking here to use our convenient online form.
+To learn more about our holistic approach or if you have questions about any of our services, take advantage of our Free Consultation by filling out our convenient online form below.